Carli27/melissa-mvp/README.md

 - Make sure you understand how the `favourites` table is constructed.
 In your MySQL console, you can run `use journey_planner;` and then `describe favourites;` to see the structure of the products table.

-- favourites will include a table with the following fields: name, from, to, fare and image
+- favourites will include a table with the following fields: name, start, end, mode, fare and image
+  //////ADD SCREEN SHOT FROM MY SQL
 - Everytime you make a change to the init_db_sql file you need to run `npm run migrate`

 ### Development

 - Run `npm start` in project directory to start the Express server on port 4000
 - In another terminal, in the project directory do `cd client` and run `npm run dev` to start the client in development mode with hot reloading in port 5173 (front end)

+// if the server is not working - check the package.json has the scaffodling e.g. this was just nodemon however updated to this: "start": "nodemon ./bin/www",

+// ctrl c to kill a server